Main Content

 Users of Financial Information

-Now think about the stakeholders of Andy and Nick’s company—those who are interested in the company’s financial information.
+Now think about the stakeholders of Robyn's Retail—those who are interested in the company’s financial information.

 Owners

-Obviously, Andy and Nick are interested as the owners.
+Obviously, the stockholders are interested as the owners.
 They've invested in the company and expect a return on their investment.
-In other words, they expect that their initial $1,000, along with their hard work, will earn profits and provide them with more than $1,000 to split at the end of the summer.
+In other words, they expect that their initial share price will grow and that the company may pay dividends.

 Managers